thortle/Twibot-20/README.md

     - **Returns :** _none_
     - **Details :**
       - loads dataset from disk using `load_from_disk()` or `load_parquet_as_dataset()`
-      - prints basic statistics: text lengths, label distribution
+      - prints basic statistics : text lengths, label distribution
       - loads tokenizer with `AutoTokenizer.from_pretrained("google/flan-t5-base")`
       - defines and applies `preprocess_function()` using `.map()`
-      - computes token statistics: length distribution, special token counts
+      - computes token statistics : length distribution, special token counts
       - saves tokenized dataset to disk (HF format or Parquet)
       - saves metadata in a `tokenization_info.json` file